RodBennett/18-nosql-socialmedia-backend/README.md

 ## Static Screenshots
 ## Challenges

-This was a very straightforward projet that had surprisingly few challenges.
+This was a very straightforward project that had surprisingly few challenges.
 It enabled us to use MongoDB and the Mongoose wrapper for modeling and flexible JSON data storage.
 The only challenging part for me was getting the "friends" property to accept and delete posts, but after a bit of trial error was able to figure it out.

 ## Future Development